Satisfactory Academic Progress (SAP) Policy

 Example: You are in a program that requires 60 credits to complete.
 You earn 60 credits, so you are at 100% of the credits allowed for that program.
 But you repeated some classes and changed your major, so you still have to take some classes.
 Under SAP standards you are allowed an additional 50% of credits—in this case 30 for a total of 90 credits to complete a 60 credit program.
 If you attempt 90 or more credits, you will not meet the Timeframe requirement of the policy.

-When not meeting any of these three standards, students are placed on Financial Aid Warning and/or Academic Probation.
-Once on Financial Aid Warning or Academic Probation, students have one semester to get back into Good Standing or risk moving into Suspension.
+When not meeting any of these three standards, students are placed on Academic and/or Financial Aid Warning.
+Once on Academic and/or Financial Aid Warning, students have one semester to get back into Good Standing or risk moving into Suspension.
 Warning is not the same as Suspension!

-Students who have a SAP status of Warning/Probation:
+Students who have a SAP status of Warning:

 - have one semester to get into compliance with the three standards set in the college’s SAP Policy